pvdz/preval/tests/cases/normalize/expressions/statement/for_a/auto_ident_call_prop_complex.md

 ## Todos triggered

-- (todo) Calling a static method on an ident that is not global and not recorded: $tmpCallObj_$
+- (todo) Calling a static method on an ident that is not global and not recorded in free loop: tmpCallObj.$

 ## Globals